tqsintegration/Advanced-Analytics-Engine-for-AF/README.md

   <img src="images/ControlLayout.JPG">
 </p>

 * **Insert Programming Language Button** allows the user to specify what programming language is going to be used.
-Currently available languages include C# and VB.NET.

 <p align="center">
   <img src="images/LanguageButton75.gif">